 If I’m updating décor items with the same paint and glaze, I will often do several items at once.
 Again, no before pictures, sorry.
 But here is a little diagram showing what the original colors were.
 Just add a smidgen of imagination.

 Is it my imagination, or does Mr. Bunny look angry?

 It has been a really busy week, working on painting and sprucing up my booth, will show you that soon.
-We’re hoping to do a holiday open house at The Olive Branch later this month.
+We’re hoping to do a holiday open house at the shop later this month.
 If you’re in the area, we’d love to have you come by for a special evening.
 I’ll let you know when we have finalized plans.